Eggnog cupcakes are spiked with bourbon and sprinkled with nutmeg. This cupcake version of the holiday cocktail is a crowd pleaser.

 Can I make these cupcakes without alcohol?

-Get the Recipe: Soft and Fluffy Eggnog Cupcakes
+Get the Recipe: Easy Eggnog Cupcakes

 Eggnog cupcakes are spiked with bourbon and sprinkled with nutmeg.
-This cupcake version of the holiday cocktail is a crowd pleaser.
+This cupcake version of the holiday cocktail is a crowd pleaser!

 5 (5 ratings)